Cloud 101CircleEventsBlog

 Here are some key benefits for cloud organizations that conduct and adopt control mappings of CCM v4 and other frameworks:

-- Efficient Resource Allocation: Control mappings identify overlapping controls between frameworks, enabling organizations to allocate resources more efficiently by eliminating redundancy and focusing on critical and unique security requirements.
+• Efficient Resource Allocation: Control mappings identify overlapping controls between frameworks, enabling organizations to avoid the duplication of efforts and investments in controls that serve similar purposes, thus eliminating unwanted redundancy and focusing on unique security requirements.

-- Risk Management: Control mappings help comprehensive risk management efforts by identifying control gaps between standards/frameworks and identifying areas where additional measures are required to mitigate risks specific to the organization's industry or environment.
+• Effective Risk Management: Control mappings help risk management efforts by identifying control gaps between standards/frameworks and identifying areas where additional security measures are required to mitigate risks specific to the organization's industry or environment.

-- Improved Security Posture: Control mappings enable organizations to create a more robust and effective security program by selecting controls that are relevant and appropriate to their specific needs, improving overall security resilience.
+• Improved Security Posture: Control mappings enable organizations to create a more robust and effective security program by selecting controls from multiple frameworks that are relevant and appropriate to their specific needs, improving overall security resilience.

-- Enhanced Reporting and Communication: Control mappings facilitate better reporting and communication among multiple teams within an organization, each responsible for implementing a certain security control area.
-Mappings help towards the normalization of that activity and alignment between various teams by demonstrating how security controls from different frameworks map to one another.
+• Enhanced Reporting and Communication: Control mappings facilitate better reporting and communication among multiple teams within an organization, each responsible for implementing a certain security control domain or area by demonstrating how security controls from different frameworks map to one another.

 Conclusion and Call for Experts